Chart Color Schemes

 Karama has a typical household mix, with a higher-than-average median household size

 Family households account for 73.9% of all households, including 35.0% couples with children, 19.0% couples without children, and 18.3% single parent families.
-Non-family households make up the remaining 26.1%, with lone person households at 22.3% and group households comprising 3.7%.
+Non-family households constitute the remaining 26.1%, with lone person households at 22.3% and group households comprising 3.7%.
 The median household size is 2.9 people, larger than the Greater Darwin average of 2.7.

 Frequently Asked Questions - Households